 Will my solar energy system produce alternative energy credits that I can sell separately from the energy produced?

 Yes.
 Energy credits are based on all the energy produced by the generator.
 For every megawatt (1 MW) of energy produced by your generator, you receive one AEC, which can be sold.

 Can I receive a federal tax credit for going solar?

-Yes, The Federal Solar Tax Credit, also known as the investment tax credit (FITC) is currently 26% of the total installation cost of solar property which has begun construction through 2020.
+Yes, the Federal Solar Tax Credit, also known as the investment tax credit (FTIC) is currently 30% and will remain 30% thru 2032.

 Will I still get a bill if I generate more power than I use?